smurfix/DaBroker/README.rst

 DaBroker
 ========

-DaBroker is a Data Access Broker, written in Python.
+DaBroker is short for Data Access Broker.

-It exposes objects (e.g. database rows, or their NoSQL equivalent, or indeed anything you might think of) to clients which might cache these objects.
+DaBroker exposes objects (e.g. database rows, or their NoSQL equivalent, or indeed anything you might think of) to clients which might cache these objects.

+DaBroker is written in Python.
+If you understand JSON and RabbitMQ, a client in a different language is reasonably straightforward.

 Rationale
 #########